 For example, did you know that the global beauty market is worth a whopping $511 billion?
 And just last year, the Beauty and Personal Care industry brought in $564.40 billion in revenue.
 Experts think that the industry will keep growing at a rate of 4.76% per year from 2022 to 2026.

 When you write your executive summary, it’s really important to show that your ideas are feasible and effective.
-A well-crafted summary can grab an investor’s attention by showing that you’ve done your homework and that your company has real potential.
+A well-crafted summary can grab an investor’s attention by showing that you’ve done your homework and that your hair salon has real potential.

-It’s also super important to write a great company description.
-That’s your chance to make a great first impression and really show off what makes your salon special.
-Try to capture the essence of your salon in a way that really grabs people’s attention.
+It’s also super important to write a great hair salon description.
+That’s your chance to make a great first impression and really show off what makes your hair salon special.
+Try to capture the essence of your hair salon in a way that really grabs people’s attention.

-What makes your salon stand out?
-Maybe you have an amazing team of stylists who are passionate about what they do.
+What makes your hair salon stand out?
+Maybe you have an amazing team of hair stylists who are passionate about what they do.
 Or maybe you use eco-friendly products that your clients love.
-Whatever it is, make sure to highlight those special qualities that make your salon one-of-a-kind.
+Whatever it is, make sure to highlight those special qualities that make your hair salon one-of-a-kind.

 Keep your description short and sweet, but make sure to get your message across.
 Let your excitement for your salon shine through in every word you write.